jimfulton/zodb-jsonb-experiment/README.rst

   substantially.

 - Content objects are arranged hierarchically.
-Collections (folders) are used support traversal from ancestors to descendents.
+Collections (folders) are used to support traversal from ancestors to descendents.
 Parent references (``__parent__`` attributes) support traversal from descendents to ancestors.